JeongbinOK/eTram-rvt/README.md

 ---

-## 💡 Final Recommendations

-**For practitioners working on similar problems:**

-1. **🎯 Start Simple**: Establish strong baselines before attempting enhancements
-2. **📊 Measure Everything**: Comprehensive metrics reveal unexpected behaviors
-3. **⚡ Embrace Negative Results**: Failures provide crucial guidance for future work
-4. **🔬 Systematic Experimentation**: Controlled variables enable clear conclusions
-5. **💾 Document Thoroughly**: Future you (and others) will appreciate detailed records

-**The most important lesson**: In resource-constrained scenarios with small datasets, **architectural sophistication often hurts more than it helps**.
-Focus on data quality, training stability, and systematic evaluation over complex model enhancements.

----

-**Note**: This repository represents the most comprehensive experimental study on small object detection for event-based traffic monitoring to date, with 9+ major experiments systematically documenting both successes and failures to guide future research.
+**This repository represents the most comprehensive experimental study on small object detection for event-based traffic monitoring, providing both successful optimization strategies and crucial negative results to guide future research in this challenging domain.**

+**Research Impact**: 14 systematic experiments, 6 months of development, multiple architectural innovations, and key insights into event-based detection optimization - contributing fundamental knowledge to the event-based computer vision community.